samuelroland/jamcraft/docs/REPORT.md

 ## **Description of the Application**

 JamCraft is built to push the boundaries of real-time collaboration using gRPC technology.
-The core idea is to have a shared environment where users can upload sound samples into a global library, add them to shared timelines, and edit them collaboratively.
-Each user sees the same timeline in real time and can interact with it.
-To make this happen, we use stacked timelines that let multiple users arrange and edit sound samples simultaneously.
+Its core concept revolves around enabling users to upload sound samples into a global library, arrange them on stacked timelines, and edit them with basic tools.
+All interactions happen in real-time, ensuring users see updates and actions from others instantly.

-We decided to go with Quarkus for the backend and PostgreSQL to store metadata about samples, project configurations, and user activity.
-The samples themselves will be stored on the server, and we’re still deciding between using database BLOBs or a filesystem.
-On the frontend, we’ll use a web app to give users a sleek and intuitive interface to interact with the timelines.

-The business domain is collaborative music creation.
-This means we focus on real-time interaction, simplicity, and responsiveness, while allowing users to unleash their creativity.
+The application focuses on responsiveness.
+Users can interact with stacked tracks, making edits such as trimming, moving, or deleting samples.
+Each user's cursor is tracked and displayed, offering intuitive collaboration.
+JamCraft is designed for a single shared session, making it easy for all users to jump in, pick a name, and start creating music together.

+### **Technology Stack**

+- **Backend:** Built with Quarkus and written in Java 21.
+It uses gRPC for real-time communication and PostgreSQL as the relational database.
+- **Frontend:** A modern, web-based interface built using gRPC-web.
+- **Database:** PostgreSQL is used to manage metadata (user data, sample details, timeline configuration), while the actual samples are stored in the server filesystem.
+- **Deployment:** The backend is containerized using **Docker** for consistent and portable deployment.

 ### **Why gRPC?**

-We chose gRPC because it’s designed for fast communication and offers advanced bidirectional streaming, which fits perfectly with the collaborative nature of JamCraft.
+gRPC is designed for fast communication and offers advanced bidirectional streaming, which fits perfectly with the collaborative nature of JamCraft.
 Unlike traditional HTTP/REST, gRPC uses Protobuf for communication, which are lightweight and fast.
 This allows us to handle real-time updates, cursor tracking, and global timeline editing with minimal delay.

 Here’s what we’ll explore with gRPC: